oliverde8/php-etl/README.md

 - Transform data
 - Load the data somewhere.

-Data will propagate throught the ETL operations using Items, there can be different type of items.
-We will detail this later.
+Data will propagate throught the ETL operations using Items, there can be different type of items (We will detail this later.)

 Chain operations consumes one **item** in order to create a new **item** or an **iterator**.
 The purpose is to always process data individually.
-For example if importing customers we try to never have the data of more then one customer in memory.
+For example if we are importing customers we try to never have the data of more than one customer in memory.

 ### Examples of how it works

-We will have more detailled examples when we check how to use the etl.
+We will have more detailed real use cases with sample data a bit further in the document.

 In the simplest case the chains receive an iterator containing 2 items in input, both items are processed by each chain operation.
 This could be for example a list of customer.
 Each operation